Rick Sanchez (journalist): Termination and aftermath

-Following a meeting with Foxman, Foxman said Sánchez can now "put the matter to rest", adding that he hoped Sánchez can now move on with his life and work.
+Following a meeting with Foxman, Foxman said Sánchez could now "put the matter to rest", adding that he hoped Sánchez could move on with his life and work.

-In late 2010, Orthodox Rabbi Shmuley Boteach held a public event at Manhattan's Carlebach Synagogue with Sánchez, and commented: "Our community has enough problems without looking for anti-Semitism where it doesn't exist.
+In late 2010, Orthodox Rabbi Shmuley Boteach held a public event at Manhattan's Carlebach Synagogue with Sánchez, and commented, "Our community has enough problems without looking for anti-Semitism where it doesn't exist.
 Rick Sánchez was humiliated and his reputation dragged through the mud. ...
 The Jewish religion says that a man's most cherished possession is his good name.
 Rick deserves the opportunity to reclaim his."
 Sánchez and Rabbi Boteach spoke for nearly two hours.

 In 2011, Sánchez visited Israel as part of an ADL-sponsored trip for Latino journalists.
 Sánchez spoke at the ADL's National Executive Committee Meeting in 2012, where Sánchez recounted, "the long and unexpected voyage ... [and] personal journey that led me to a man I now call a friend: Abe Foxman, who has led me to know myself and led me to grow in unexpected ways."

 Radio football announcer

 On July 27, 2011, The Washington Post reported that Sánchez had started a job as a radio announcer for Florida International University.
-Starting in September 2011, Sánchez provided analysis of the FIU football team.
+Beginning in September 2011, Sánchez provided analysis of the FIU football team.

-Fox News and Radio engagements
+Fox News and radio engagements

 Rick Sánchez returned to cable news as a columnist on Fox News Latino in September 2012.
-Sánchez was offered a short term employment with the website.
+Sánchez was offered short-term employment with the website.
 Since joining Fox News Latino, he has appeared on the Fox News Channel as a contributor.
 He also started as a news contributor for MundoFox at the end of 2012.
 In 2013, Sánchez returned to South Florida with a weekday show on Clear Channel-owned Newsradio 610 WIOD.
-Replacing Todd Schnitt in afternoon drive time, Sánchez did a stint on a morning show, that led into The Rush Limbaugh Show.
-Due to low ratings, the show was eventually cancelled.
+Replacing Todd Schnitt in afternoon drive time, Sánchez did a stint on a morning show that led into The Rush Limbaugh Show.
+Due to low ratings, the show was eventually canceled.

+RT and move to Russia

+He began working for RT America in 2019, anchoring "The News with Rick Sanchez".
+After moving to Moscow in 2025, he became host of "Sanchez Effect", RT International's "flagship show".
+The program's first episode featured an interview with top Putin aide Vladimir Medinsky.
+Sanchez's work on RT is broadcast internationally in English and Spanish.